Tanger Outlets makes progress in the year after looting, vandalism

-Consisting of 17 buildings stretched over nine city blocks, The Walk is undergoing a renaissance this summer as it awaits the opening of new stores and a police substation and recently unveiled an urban beekeeping program.
+Consisting of 17 buildings stretched over nine city blocks, The Walk is undergoing a renaissance this summer as it awaits the opening of new stores and a police substation.
+It also recently unveiled an urban beekeeping program.

 The Walk is the first thing visitors see as they come off the Atlantic City Expressway and into the resort.